DerickW126/Fake-News-Project/README.md

 # Fake-News-Detection Chrome Extension

 This Chrome Extension helps users identify fake news and clickbait headlines.
-The extension, developed under the guidance of Professor Ze Lin at National Taiwan University, uses Natural Language Processing (NLP) and machine learning to analyze headlines and articles for accuracy.
+The extension, developed under the guidance of Professor Che Lin at National Taiwan University, uses Natural Language Processing (NLP) and machine learning to analyze headlines and articles for accuracy.

 ## Features